Before you apply

 Tuition and Expenses

 Students participating in a study abroad program pay full tuition to NYU for the semester.
 There is no adjustment to tuition or fees.
 Tuition covers the number of classes considered a full course load.
 Students who wish to take additional classes may do so at their expense.

 Participation in a study abroad program should have no effect on an NYU law student's eligibility for financial aid grants or loans.
 Specific questions should be directed to the Office of Student Financial Services.

 All costs related to travel, housing, books, and incidental expenses are the responsibility of the student.

 Factors to Consider

-The programs may be canceled or suspended if we were unable to rely on the host institution offering a meaningful educational experience comparable to that in New York or to ensure the safety and well-being of students and members of the NYU community.
+The programs may be canceled or suspended if there is insufficient enrollment or we are otherwise unable to offer a meaningful educational experience comparable to that in New York or to ensure the safety and well-being of students and members of the NYU community.

 Should the program be canceled, students would receive an email communication from the School notifying them of the decision and indicating any actions necessary.
 Every effort will be made to complete the semester at NYU School of Law.